willkoman/MunchHub/README.md

 Backend is started as per usual through the IDE.

-This application simulates a basic online food ordering UX with multiple restaurants.
+This application simulates a basic online food ordering UX utilizing bootstrap with multiple restaurants.

 This is built upon the Spring/React/JPA stack